Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Introduction

 Discrepancy modeling has deep historical context, especially since early models of any system are typically coarse approximations of the physics.
 Indeed, throughout the 1960s, before the advancement of scientific computing, asymptotic and perturbation methods~\cite{bender2013advanced,kutz2020advanced} that systematically introduced discrepancies were leading methods in the development of fluid dynamics.
 From the Prandtl number to the Reynolds number, various approximations led to different dominant balance physics approximations~\cite{batchelor2000introduction,callaham2021learning,bakarji2022dimensionally}.
 Thus by construction, such models allowed for improved understanding at the expense of detailed models.
-Computation has allowed us to move beyond such reductions, yet model-measurement mismatch continues to prevent accurate interpretation of system structure and/or prediction of time evolution.
-Indeed, in almost every application area, mismatch exists between experiment and theory which is not due to noise.
+Computation has allowed us to move beyond such reductions, yet model-measurement mismatch continues to prevent accurate interpretation of system structure and/or prediction of time evolution. { In modern applications, discrepancy modeling can play a foundational role in improved modeling across any data-driven application.
+As an example, consider emerging digital twin technologies which require a computational model of a real system.
+Such models are typically idealized from first principle physics, which fail to accurately match reality.
+This is especially problematic where precision is required in the digital twin.
+Thus almost any practical systems of interest can benefit from a discrepancy modeling improvement and evaluation.
+Kennedy and O'Hagan~\cite{kennedy2001bayesian} provide a thorough review of uncertainty quantification techniques from a statistical perspective.
+The current methods advocated, which are focused on dynamical systems, give additional techniques which can be used for improved modeling purposes.} Indeed, in almost every application area, mismatch exists between experiment and theory which is not due to noise.
 For instance, improvements in tracking planetary motion in the late 1800s and early 1900s allowed for the characterization of a discrepancy between Newton's gravitation laws and the observed physics, eventually leading to the development of general relativity by Einstein~\cite{wald2010general}.
-More recently, identifying missing deterministic effects (provided they are not obscured by noise) has allowed for the discovery of missing physics that are challenging to model with first principles, such as fluid drag forces of falling objects~\cite{de2020discovery} or bearing chatter during double pendulum control~\cite{kaheman2019learning}.
-Our goal is to leverage improved sensor observations; we automate the process of building better models by identifying a discrepancy model.
+More recently, identifying missing deterministic effects (provided they are not obscured by noise) has allowed for the discovery of missing physics that are challenging to model with first principles, such as fluid drag forces of falling~\cite{de2020discovery} or orbiting~\cite{manzi2020discovering} objects or with bearing chatter during double pendulum control~\cite{kaheman2019learning}.
+Our goal is to leverage improved sensor observations; we automate the process of building better models by identifying a discrepancy model. { Note that this is a significantly different task than characterizing the sensitivity of the system to initial condition which is a hallmark feature of chaotic systems.}